-To summarize our results, comnbined with the earlier results on alternating and sporadic groups, and noting that $\Alt(5)\cong\PSL(2,4)$:
+To summarize our results, combined with the earlier results on alternating and sporadic groups, and noting that $A_5 \cong\PSL_2(4)$:

-\begin{thm} Let $G$ be a non-abelian finite simple group.
-Then the commuting graph of $G$ is a cograph if and only if $G$ is isomorphic to $\PSL(2,q)$, with $q$ a power of $2$ and $q>2$, or to $\Sz(q)$, with $q$ an odd power of $2$ and $q>2$. \end{thm}
+\begin{theorem} Let $G$ be a non-abelian finite simple group.
+Then the commuting graph of $G$ is a cograph if and only if $G$ is isomorphic to $\PSL_2(q)$, with $q$ a power of $2$ and $q>2$, or to $\Sz(q)={}^2B_2(q)$, with $q$ an odd power of $2$ and $q>2$. \end{theorem}